Consider using AbortController in JavaScript and React

 Cleaner Code: Centralized timeout management through

-leads to more maintainable code.
+AbortControllerleads to more maintainable code.

-Use Case 3: Using AbortController
+Use Case 3: Using AbortController with WritableStream

-is often used when working with large or continuous data streams, allowing you to handle and process data as it arrives.
+In this example, we'll see how you might use AbortController to cancel writing to a stream.
+WritableStream is often used when working with large or continuous data streams, allowing you to handle and process data as it arrives.
 If needed, you can abort the stream mid-operation.

 Explanation